 Marriage to the youngest son of a large joint family at the tender age of sixteen was no cake walk for her.
 With an absentee husband-he was serving in the army-who was not allowed to take her along- she suffered ill treatment at the hands of her in- laws.
 But Ma weathered it all stoically for the sake of her two children.

 I was four years when my father took premature retirement.
 By that time we had shifted to the city.
-We were hardly settled when he purchased a farm in Uttar Pradesh and went on to live there.
+We had hardly settled when he purchased a farm in Uttar Pradesh and went on to live there.
 Once again Ma was left alone with five of us under her wings.
 I recall how single-handedly and courageously she managed the household, us children and our education.
 She had such strength of character that I don’t remember any occasion when she had brooded or felt irritated for being encumbered with so many duties.
 Father used to join us in between the sowing and harvesting season with a lot many goodies though.

 In the early sixties father sold his farm and we moved to Chandigarh.
 Once more Ma’s determination and grit was put to test when our house was being built and she bore the brunt of resettling for a short period in a cramped accommodation in a part of the adjoining house.